What is the Bermuda Tourism Authority?

 A DMO is a destination marketing organisation or convention and visitor bureau that promotes a town, city, region or country in convention sales, tourism marketing and services.
-Such organisations promote economic development of a destination by increasing visits from leisure and business travellers, which generates overnight lodging, visits to restaurants and shopping revenues.
+Such organisations promote economic development of a destination by increasing visits from leisure and business travellers, generating overnight lodging, visits to restaurants and shopping revenues.
 A DMO also shapes long-term travel and tourism strategies for a destination.
 In October 2018, the Bermuda Tourism Authority released Bermuda's National Tourism Plan, the first countrywide plan for tourism since 2012.

 What is the Bermuda Tourism Authority Act?

-Is the Bermuda Tourism Authority a Government entity?
+Is the Bermuda Tourism Authority a government entity?